What is the product of an acyl substitution reaction—a new carbox... | Channels for Pearson+

 What is the product of an acyl substitution reaction—a new carboxylic acid derivative, a mixture of two carboxylic acid derivatives, or no reaction—if the new group in the tetrahedral intermediate is the following?

-b. a weaker base than the substituent that is attached to the acyl group
+a. a stronger base than the substituent that is attached to the acyl group

 Verified Solution